ash0545/Calculator/README.md

 # Calculator
-Making a simple calculator utizlizing everything I have learnt so far!
+Making a simple calculator utilizing everything I have learnt so far!